GeorgeWebDevCy/LCARSOS/docs/features_order.md

 ## 7. Starship Status Simulator
 - Create a plugin that displays fictional ship metrics like warp core output.
 - Randomize values and update them periodically for a lively display.
+- Add a warp field output panel with animated gauges.

 ## 8. Fullscreen Toggle
 - Add a button and <kbd>F11</kbd> hotkey to switch between fullscreen and windowed mode.